Frequently

 days.
 After the procedure there is in-clinic recovery time

-for general anesthesia will have a longer in-clinic recovery
+for sedation will have a longer in-clinic recovery

 What about counseling?